gdfwj/DailyLLM/README.md

 ## Data preparation

-We have uploaded the finalized test dataset on Hugging Face, and you can directly access it by: https://huggingface.co/datasets/YeTianCS/DailyLLMDataset
+We have uploaded the finalized dataset on Hugging Face, and you can directly access it by: https://huggingface.co/datasets/YeTianCS/DailyLLMDataset

 Alternatively, you can build the dataset from the original databases by following the steps in this section: